 Biological Sciences Program (BSCI)College of Computer, Mathematical and Natural Sciences

-Dr. Joelle Presson, Assistant Dean Academic Undergraduate Programs; Dr. Francisca Saavedra, Assistant Director Biological Sciences Program
+Dr. Joelle Presson, Assistant Dean Undergraduate Academic Programs Dr. Francisca Saavedra, Assistant Director Biological Sciences

 The Biological Sciences major is jointly offered by the Departments of Biology, Cell Biology & Molecular Genetics, and Entomology in the College of Computer, Mathematical, and Natural Sciences.
 All Biological Sciences majors complete a common sequence of introductory and supporting courses referred to as the Basic Program.
 In addition, students must complete an Advanced Program within one of the following specialization areas: